 This article first appeared in the Network's October 2008 journal.
-For additional discussion of this important topic, please also read "Finding the Right Attorney," plus discussion in our Attorney Question of the Month column from attorneys themselves on forging a relationship with an attorney.
+For additional discussion of this important topic, please also read "Finding the Right Attorney" for additional discussion by an attorney on forging a relationship with an attorney.

 by Marty Hayes, J.D.